Yeh Hai Mohabbatein To Be Replaced By Yeh Hai Chahatein; Divyanka-Karan To Introduce Abrar-Sargun

 Aly To Re-enter

-It is being said that since the show is going off air this December, the makers are planning for a happy ending.
+It is being said that since the show is going off air this December, the makers are planning a happy ending.
 Apparently, Aly Goni, who played the role of Romi Bhalla, will return to the show.
-The actor confirmed the same and said that they are sorting dates for the same.
+The actor confirmed the same and said that they are sorting the dates for the same.

 Also Read: Karan Patel Is BACK On Yeh Hai Mohabbatein; Reacts To Reports Of The Show Going Off Air